What does egg donation involve?

 Time for egg collection

-The eggs are collected in our state of the art facility in Kiev.
+The eggs are collected in our state-of-the-art facility in Kiev or Georgia.
 Our donors travel to the procedure with their husband or friend who will be there to support her when she leaves the clinic.

 If the eggs are to be used to create embryos, the embryologists will prepare the eggs for fertilisation, either by IVF or by injecting (ICSI) each egg with the sperm provided by the intending parents.
 The embryos will be grown in the laboratory and frozen once they reach the stage of a blastocyst (day 5 or 6).